wp-plugins/my-calendar/readme.txt

 * Bug fix: ltype and lvalue not passed from shortcode into handler for upcoming events.
 * Bug fix: disable comments by default for event post storage.
 * Bug fix: misnamed variable in filter; resolves notice on line 239 of my-calendar-output.php
+* Bug fix: do search and replace on default scripting as well when script fields are blank
+* Bug fix: Check default option for import data from remote database; verify the default will be false
 * Added template tag: {linking_title}; same as {link_title}, but falls back to details link if no URL input for event.
 * Change default widget template to use {linking_title}.
 * Security: Two XSS vulnerabilities fixed.
 Thanks <a href="http://www.timhurley.net/">Tim Hurley</a>